homebots/vm/README.md

 | 1        | output                               |
 | 2        | open drain (floating pin)            |
 | 3        | input with internal pull-up resistor |

+## Pin types

+There are specific functions that can be associated with IO pins.

 | pin | type       |
 | --- | ---------- |